JANE AUSTEN QUOTES ABOUT LOVE

 “Marianne could never love by halves; and her whole heart became, in time, as much devoted to her husband, as it had once been to Willoughby.”Jane Austen, Sense and Sensibility

 What are your favorite Jane Austen quotes about love?
-Do you have a favorite movie adaptation of each book that best captures Jane Austen’s words?
+Do you have a favorite movie adaptation of each book that best captures quotes by Jane Austen?
 Let me know in the comments!

-Featured image: Pride and Prejudice (BBC), Emma (BBC), and Sense and Sensibility (Sony Pictures).
+Featured image credit: Pride and Prejudice (BBC), Emma (BBC), and Sense and Sensibility (Sony Pictures).